 - Try to keep small change especially when visiting Third World (Emerging) Countries.
 Vendors (particularly itinerant ones) may not have change for large denomination banknotes.
 They may have to go searching for change among other vendors.
 (Note: You may have this problem both with US and local currencies with any banknote worth more than the equivalent of $10).
 Sometimes (particularly in poorer countries) you may not be able to get change at all.
 (When this happens, I end up buying enough stuff to use the banknote).

-Tip Two: Avoid Problems with Foreign Coins and Banknotes
+Tip Two: Avoid Problems Using Foreign Coins and Banknotes

 - Sometimes countries have old and new currencies.
 Haitian businesses often quoted prices in old gourdes when I was there in 2014.
 Until several years ago, there were eight gourdes to one US dollar.
 Sometime before 2014, the Haitian currency the exchange rate began to ¨float¨.
 In other words, the currency market determines the exchange rate.
 The rate changes daily.
 When I was in Haiti, the rate of exchange was 48 gourdes to one US dollar.
 Therefore, in the shops that quoted prices in old gourdes, I had to pay six times the quoted price for the items (6 times 8 equals 48) in new gourdes.
 (Note: Only new gourdes were in circulation).
 If the price was in old gourdes, I had to multiply the amount by 8 to get the price in US dollars.
 (Haitian merchants usually gladly accept US Dollars).